Materials-Consortia/OPTIMADE/optimade.rst

 bonds
 ~~~~~

-- **Description**: A list describing the chemical connectivity in the structure.
+- **Description**: A list describing the chemical connectivity of the structure.
 - **Type**: list of dictionary with keys:

   - :property:`sites`: a list of integers (REQUIRED)